 Streptococcal Toxic Shock Syndrome (STSS), commonly known as flesh-eating bacteria, is a severe and rapidly progressing infection caused by group A Streptococcus (GAS) bacteria.
 Though rare, it is notorious for its high fatality rate and the speed at which it can overwhelm a healthy body.
 This article discusses critical aspects of STSS, emphasising the need for early treatment, its connection with seafood, its modes of transmission, and the importance of immediate medical intervention.

 STSS is a life-threatening condition that occurs when streptococcus bacteria, typically group A, enter the body through a break in the skin, such as a cut, burn, or surgical wound.
 These bacteria can release toxins that cause shock, organ failure, and tissue damage.
-The term "flesh-eating bacteria" stems from the bacteria's ability to destroy tissue rapidly, leading to necrotizing fasciitis, a severe soft tissue infection.
+The term "flesh-eating bacteria" stems from the bacteria's ability to destroy tissue rapidly, leading to necrotising fasciitis, a severe soft tissue infection.

 Early Treatment: A Critical Window